ikriv-samples/join/README.md

 Only the brands with upcoming promotions are retrieved, and all other brands are hidden.

 ## Conclusion
-With `LEFT JOIN`, including a criteria in the `ON` clause has different effect from including the same criteria in the `WHERE` clause. `WHERE` clause filters out the parent records that don't have any children that match the criteria, effectievly turning `LEFT JOIN` into an `INNER JOIN`.
+With `LEFT JOIN`, including a criteria in the `ON` clause has different effect from including the same criteria in the `WHERE` clause. `WHERE` clause filters out the parent records that don't have any children that match the criteria, effectively turning `LEFT JOIN` into an `INNER JOIN`.
 To maintain the `LEFT JOIN` semantics, any criteria pertaining to the child table should be placed in the `ON` clause.